-Most of the valuation information is available on the Property Record Card (PRC).
-It is available along with maps and other information at:

-http://maps2.co.forsyth.nc.us/geodata 08/

-or contact our office to speak with a staff member.
+Valuation information is available on the Detailed Property Information website at http://tellus.co.forsyth.nc.us/lrcpwa/.
+Property Information can be printed from this website, or you can contact our office to speak with a staff member.

 We encourage you to review this information regularly.
-You can view sketches of the property, see information about bathroom counts or basement area...
+You can view sketches of the property, see information about bathroom counts, basement area, etc.

-If there is an error in your property's information, please let us know.
+If there is an error in your properties information, please let us know.
 We want the information to be accurate.